Skip to Content

 February is likely the quietest time in Port Douglas

-The Port Douglas Hot and Steamy LGBTQ+ Festival was held in February 2020.
-This event planned to feature dining, partying and even a reef day.
 Niramaya could be a good place to stay for this as they are planning to host a pool party for this event.
-Things can and do change often up here, so please double check event specifics for yourself.
+Things can and do change often up here, so please double-check event specifics for yourself.

 March in Port Douglas

-Port Douglas Queensland in March Four Mile Beach
+Visit Port Douglas March

 Autumn is here!
 Temperatures just may drop a little in March and by the end of March, things should be getting more comfortable.